 Think of a content upgrade as an ethical bribe.
 We both want something from each other (I want your email address, you want more information) so this is what a I call a perfect mutual relationship.
 That’s why the term “freebie” gets thrown around a lot.
 People love free stuff, especially free information and solutions that can help them.

-My next big freebie that exploded my list was my library of The Best Hashtags to Grow Your Instagram.
-I launched this freebie along with this blog post on April 5th.
-The hook in this post was that I shared MY favorite hashtags in the post, but also offered over 350 more hashtags anyone could use as an content upgrade.
+The hook in this post was that I shared MY favorite hashtags in the post, but also offered over 350 more hashtags anyone could use as a content upgrade.
 That week I gained 18 subscribers and started to feel like I was doing something right.

 Facebook groups are really awesome and are something worth investing some time on.
 They help you to connect with other bloggers and is a great way to get your content out there and boost your traffic, especially if you’re just starting out.
 So that’s what I did, I promoted my blog post that included the opt-in freebie and people ate it up.